-The project area is located east of the Sabine National Wildlife Refuge (SNWR).
-According to the Fish and Wildlife Service, the SNWR occupies the marshes between Calcasieu and Sabine lakes in southwest Louisiana, and encompasses 125,790 acres, consisting of 40,403 acres of open water and 85,387 acres of marsh grassland.
+The project area is located northeast of the Sabine National Wildlife Refuge (SNWR).
+According to the Fish and Wildlife Service, the SNWR occupies the marshes between Calcasieu and Sabine lakes in southwest Louisiana and encompasses 125,790 acres.
+The refuge contains 40,403 acres of open water and 85,387 acres of marsh grassland.
 This area contains a diversity of habitat including freshwater impoundments, wooded ridges and levees, canals, ponds, lakes, and bayous.
-Some of the largest wetland management efforts in Louisiana occur at Sabine.
+Some of the largest wetland management efforts in Louisiana occur at the SNWR.
 The refuge is managed to provide habitat for migratory waterfowl and other birds and to preserve and enhance coastal marshes for wildlife and fish.